Types of Awards

 The NLPES Awards Subcommittee oversees the awards process for the Excellence in Evaluation Award, Excellence in Research Methods Award and Certificates of Impact.

-To see the submission information and award criteria for a particular award, click on its link below.
+To see the selection criteria and submission instructions for a particular award/certificate, click on its link below.

 If you have questions about any of the awards, please contact the NLPES Awards Subcommittee chair: